oppia/oppia/.github/SECURITY.md

 The tech lead will designate one VRT member as the VRT lead responsible for driving our response.
 The VRT lead will immediately (ideally within 24 hours) investigate the report and classify it as:

 * **Won’t fix**: The app is working as intended, the bug is not important enough for us to spend resources fixing, or the requested feature is not something we plan to implement.

 * **Bug**: The problem identified is legitimate, but it is not a security issue.
 It will be resolved through our normal bug-fixing process.

 * **Feature request**: The report identifies a new feature that should be implemented.
 It will be handled through our normal feature-development process.

 * **Low-severity vulnerability**: The report identifies a security vulnerability that does not meet the high-severity criteria.
 It will be resolved through our normal bug-fixing process.
+A "security vulnerability" is unintended behavior with security implications.
+This is distinct from a feature request, which refers to cases where the code behaves as intended, but the reporter disagrees with that intention.

   For example, suppose we improperly sanitized user-provided data at the models layer such that user-provided code could be executed, but validation checks at the controller layer prevented an attacker from actually exploiting the vulnerability.
-This would be a security vulnerability because the models layer should not allow user-provided code to execute, but it would be low-severity because the controllers layer would prevent exploitation.
+This would be a security vulnerability because we do not intend for the models layer to allow user-provided code to execute, but it would be low-severity because the controllers layer would prevent exploitation.

 * **High-severity vulnerability**: The report identifies an exploitable security vulnerability that, if exploited, could result in any of the following:

   * (Confidentiality) Unauthorized access to personal user data.
   * (Integrity) Unauthorized edits to any data.
   * (Availability) Degraded system performance of the platform for users.